NevugCodes/BIPGroup6/README.md

-# Museum Object Catalogue Automation
+# Museum Object Description Automation

-This project automates the creation of multilingual, museum-style catalogue entries for digitized objects (e.g., typewriters and AEG machines) and generates a browsable static website for curators, researchers, and visitors.
+This project automates the creation of multilingual, museum-style catalogue entries for digitized objects (such as typewriters and AEG machines) and generates a browsable static website for curators, researchers, and visitors.

-It was developed in collaboration with **HTW Berlin** and the **Technisches Museum Berlin** as part of a digital humanities pipeline.
+It was developed in collaboration with **HTW Berlin**, **Akademia Leona Koźmińskiego**, **ESSCA**, **ISM** and the **Technisches Museum Berlin** as part of a collaboration project.

 ---